Ableton/LinkKit/README.md

 LinkKit
 =========

 iOS SDK for [Ableton Link](https://ableton.com/link).
-All Link documentation, integration guidelines, and test plans can be found on the public [LinkKit](https://ableton.github.io/linkkit) page.
+An overview of Link concepts can be found at http://ableton.github.io/link.
+All iOS specific documentation, integration guidelines, and test plans can be found on the public [LinkKit](https://ableton.github.io/linkkit) page.

 The LinkKit SDK is distributed as a zip file attached to a release in this repo.
 Please see the [releases tab](https://github.com/Ableton/LinkKit/releases) for the latest release.
 Apps **must** be built against an official release for final submission to the App Store.
 Official releases are those not marked "Pre-release."